-In Venice, the Gallerie dell’Accademia are a must-see for all art and history lovers.
-The museum houses the world’s largest collection of Venetian art!
-Follow the guide!
+In Venice, the Gallerie dell’Accademia is a must-visit for art and history enthusiasts.

 The Gallerie dell’Accademia in a few words

-Shortly, the Academy became a reference in the study of the visual arts and brought together a team of brilliant teachers, including famous Italian painter Giambattista Tiepolo.
-The avant-garde Art Academy of Venice was the first ever to start restoring ancient paintings at the end of the 18th century.
+Soon, the Academy became a reference in the study of fine arts, gathering a team of brilliant professors, including the renowned Italian painter Giambattista Tiepolo.
+Ahead of its time, the Academy of Fine Arts of Venice began restoring ancient paintings as early as the late 18th century.

-In 1807, Napoleon Bonaparte, who had conquered the city ten years earlier, created the galleries of the Art Acamemy to open the collections to the general public.
-On Napoleon’s orders, the Art Academy of Venice together with the museum collections also moved to their current location.
+In 1807, Napoleon Bonaparte, who had conquered the Serenissima ten years earlier, created the painting galleries of the Academy of Fine Arts, opening the collections to the public.
+Under Napoleon’s orders, the Academy of Fine Arts also moved to its current location, where the Gallerie dell’Accademia is now situated.

-In 2004, the Art Academy was separated from the Gallerie dell’Accademia and transferred to another building to make room for the expansion of the museum’s galleries.
+In 2004, the Academy of Fine Arts was relocated to other buildings to allow for the expansion of the museum galleries.

-Over the years, the museum’s collections have been enriched, thanks in part to donations and patronage from wealthy collectors.
-Today, the Gallerie dell’Accademia is home to over 800 paintings and frescoes dating from the 14th to the 18th centuries, including an invaluable collection of paintings by Italian masters.
+Over the years, the museum’s collections have grown, thanks in part to donations and the patronage of wealthy collectors.
+The Gallerie dell’Accademia now houses more than 800 paintings and frescoes dating from the 14th to the 18th centuries, including an invaluable collection of works by Italian masters.

-While it is tempting to talk about the Gallery of the Academy, it is actually incorrect!
+While it might be tempting to refer to the Gallery dell’Accademia in the singular, this is actually incorrect! this is actually incorrect!

-In Italian, “gallerie” is indeed the plural of the word “galleria.”
+In Italian, “gallerie” is the plural form of the word “galleria.”

 Visiting the Gallerie Dell’Accademia in Venice

-are located just a stone’s throw from the Grand Canal and the Ponte dell’Accademia.
-They occupy a large complex spread over three former religious buildings:
+Just steps from the Grand Canal and the Accademia Bridge, the Gallerie dell’Accademia occupies a large complex spread across three former religious buildings:

 - the Scuola Grande di Santa Maria della Carità